Next Friday: Plot

-Later that night, Roach drugs the Jokers' dog, Chico, with Cannabis to keep him distracted while Craig sneaks into the Jokers' house.
+Later that night, Roach drugs the Jokers' dog, Chico, with cannabis to keep him distracted while Craig sneaks into the Jokers' house.
 Craig locates the pump finding cash is hidden inside and taking some for himself.
 He bumps into Karla, who talks about what happened to her mom and the Joker brothers.
 Craig escapes out of a window.
 Panicking after the eldest Joker closes the window (the way Craig got into the house), Day-Day and Roach knock on the Jokers' door as a diversion for Craig to escape.
 After discovering the money from the pump is missing, The Jokers take Day-Day and Roach hostage and tie them up with duct tape.

-Willie returns to the neighborhood while unknowingly hauling Deebo and Tyrone in his truck, who snuck in earlier after calling Willie about a message that Craig is in trouble.
+Willie returns to the neighborhood while unknowingly hauling Deebo and Tyrone in his truck, who stowed away earlier after calling Willie with a message that Craig is in trouble.
 Craig returns to Elroy's house only to find Willie and Elroy waiting for him.
-Craig, Willie, and Elroy decide to head the Jokers' house to rescue Day-Day and Roach with Elroy's girlfriend Suga saying she will call the police if they are not back in ten minutes.
+Craig, Willie, and Elroy decide to head to the Jokers' house to rescue Day-Day and Roach with Elroy's girlfriend Suga saying she will call the police if they are not back in ten minutes.

 The trio sneaks into the Jokers' backyard.
 Joker sends Baby Joker and Lil' Joker to get a chainsaw from the toolshed.
-Willie knocks Baby Joker with a 2x4 and Elroy tackles Lil' Joker.
+Willie knocks out Baby Joker with a 2x4 and Elroy tackles Lil' Joker.
 Willie ties the younger Jokers up and puts them in the shed.

 Joker goes out to look for his brothers and finds Elroy on the ground due to his back giving out after tackling Lil' Joker.
 Craig then engages him in a fight.
 As Craig and Joker fight, Day-Day and Roach, while bound and gagged, attempt to escape but fail until Elroy comes and unties them.
-Day-Day and Roach run to Craig’s aid but Joker gains the upper hand when he picks up his AK-47.
-Deebo and Tyrone then appears and knocks Joker out.
-Armed with Joker's rifle, Deebo prepares to shoot but is bitten by Chico.
-The sheriff's department arrive and arrest the Joker brothers, Deebo and Tyrone.
+Day-Day and Roach run to Craig's aid but Joker gains the upper hand when he picks up his AK-47.
+Deebo and Tyrone then appear and knock Joker out.
+Armed with Joker's rifle, Deebo prepares to shoot, but is bitten by Chico.
+Sheriff's department deputies arrive and arrest the Joker brothers, Deebo, and Tyrone.
 Craig leaves with the Jokers' pump and the money inside it.
-They watch TV and neighbour, Mrs. Ho-Kym, chiropracts Elroy's back until he gives her some of the money and leaves.
+They watch TV and the neighbor, Mrs. Ho-Kym, chiropracts Elroy's back until he gives her some of the money and leaves.

-After witnessing D’Wana and Baby D throw a brick at Day-Day’s BMW window, Craig returns home to South Central with Willie.
+After witnessing D’Wana and Baby D throw a brick at Day-Day's BMW window, Craig returns home to South Central with Willie.

 Cast

-DJ Pooh, who previously portrayed "Red" in the first film, appears in an uncredited voice role as himself in the opening title sequence.

 Chris Tucker was approached to return as "Smokey", but he declined.
-This was covered up in Craig's opening narration which stated that Smokey checked in rehab one month ago.
+This was covered up in Craig's opening narration which stated that Smokey checked in to rehab one month ago.
 Tucker appears as Smokey in the beginning of the movie via footage from Friday.